iSoron/uhabits/FEATURE_PROGRESS.md

 - Accessible via menu item "Progress" in main habits list
 - Empty state message when no habits exist
-- Persistent spinner selections (remembers last viewed time ranges)
+- Time range selectors on bar chart (remembers last selection)
 - Backward-compatible preference migration from "Overview" naming

 ## How It Works